rusbomber/VictoriaLogs/docs/victorialogs/keyConcepts.md

 VictoriaLogs exposes `vl_streams_created_total` [metric](https://docs.victoriametrics.com/victorialogs/metrics/#vl_streams_created_total),
 which shows the number of created streams since the last VictoriaLogs restart.
 If this metric grows at a rapid rate over a long period of time, then there is a high chance of high-cardinality issues mentioned above.
-VictoriaLogs can log all the newly registered streams when `-logNewStreams` command-line flag is passed to it.
+VictoriaLogs can log all the newly registered streams - see [these docs](https://docs.victoriametrics.com/victorialogs/#logging-new-streams).
 This can help narrow down and eliminate high-cardinality fields from [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields).

 ### Other fields